How to Update Your New WooCommerce Site

 We’re not going to rewrite the WooCommerce user guides here, so to find out more about order statuses here’s the official guide: https://woocommerce.com/document/managing-orders/.
 What we will do though is replicate their very handy visual diagram!

-So when you get an order, you’ll need to update the status from processing to completed.
+When you fulfil an order, you’ll need to update the status from processing to completed.
 Doing this will issue an ‘order completed’ email to the customer.
 So it’s an important step to take.
+Don’t forget to click ‘update’ in the order actions to save the status.

 Other steps you may have to take might be to refund the order, cancel it or manually move an order on from ‘on hold’ to processing – for instance when you are awaiting a cheque for payment for an order.